delta-io/delta/PROTOCOL.md

 For example, a key value pair (`delta.constraints.birthDateCheck`, `birthDate > '1900-01-01'`) means there is a CHECK constraint called `birthDateCheck` in the table and the value of the `birthDate` column in each row must be greater than `1900-01-01`.

 Hence, a writer must follow the rules below:
-- Upon the first time a writer add CHECK Constraints to a table and if the table is on Writer Version 7, the writer must write a `protocol` action to add a feature name `checkConstraints` to `writerFeatures`.
+- When adding a CHECK Constraint to a table for the first time, writers must submit a `protocol` change in the same commit so that the above enablement rules are satisfied.
 - When adding a CHECK constraint to a table, a writer must validate the existing data in the table and ensure every row satisfies the new CHECK constraint before committing the change.
 Otherwise, the write must fail and the table must stay unchanged.
 - When writing to a table that contains CHECK constraints, every new row being written to the table must satisfy CHECK constraints in the table.
 Otherwise, the write must fail and the table must stay unchanged.

 ## Generated Columns

 Enablement:
- - If the table is on a Writer Version up to 6, Generated Columns is enabled when column metadata contains required keys.
+ - If the table is on a Writer Version starting from 4 up to 6, Generated Columns are always enabled.
  - If the table is on Writer Version 7, a feature name `generatedColumns` must exist in the table `protocol`'s `writerFeatures`.

 When enabled: